dave-sh/larry-trader/README.md

-# twitter-trader
+# larry-trader
-NLP project analyzing sentiments of Tweets in relation to the stock market.
+NLP project analyzing sentiment of Tweets and their effect on the prices of certain stocks.